revarbat/muv/REFERENCE.md

     extern void tell(msg);

 will tell MUV that a function or primitive named `tell` exists that takes one argument, and returns nothing on the stack.
+A call to this will return the value 0, if it is used in an expression.

     extern single foobar(baz, qux);